PURPOSE OF THIS POLICY

 An emergency notification issued by the University may satisfy the timely warning requirement provided that the emergency notification provides adequate follow-up information.

 Whenever it is confirmed by the University that a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees is occurring on or nearby the campus (or other place where the Clery Act applies to CSU), the University will issue an emergency notification.
 The emergency notification is issued immediately upon confirmation that a dangerous situation or emergency exists or is threatened.

-The decision to issue an emergency notification may be made by the .
+The Chief of Police (or person acting for the Chief), or members of the Public Safety Team will determine when an emergency notification should be issued and content of the notification.
 Because of the urgent nature of these notices, the University’s primary objective will be to confirm whether or not such emergency conditions exist as quickly as possible, determine the content of the notification, and issue the notification without delay.

 The methods of issuing an emergency notification are the same as those listed for timely warnings, above.
 An emergency alert cable television system may also be used, and emergency messages can be displayed on digital signs.
-These emergency notification systems will be tested periodically (usually three times per year after student census), using test messages.
+Emergency notification systems may be tested periodically.

 In some cases of emergency conditions or dangerous situations, other emergency actions must be taken.
 These can include emergency evacuation procedures as described below.

 On occasion, important information about safety and security of the campus community may be communicated by the University, but the circumstances will not warrant the issuance of either a timely warning or an emergency notification.
 When these circumstances arise, CSU may issue safety alerts.
 These alerts are not required by law but will serve to inform members of the campus community of safety threats in the campus area or for crimes that are not defined by the Clery Act but Colorado State University recognizes as a threat.